Go to all posts

 This is new territory, and I get that.
 I intend on playing more of it, to play multiple times, and to see what paths different choices will lead me down.
 Under no circumstances should your takeaway be "don't play this game."
 Play it.
 It is a good game.

 As hard as they try, it is impossible to hide all of the seams that come with stitching together a game.
 There is no way to program infinite choices and still provide voice acting.
-You can't just kill everyone.
+You can't kill everyone.
 You want to go explore the untameable wilderness of Tamriel?
 Great, but you have to wake up in the same cart for 15 years.
 Ready to explore the wastelands of The Commonwealth?
-Fantastic, but first here's an intro segment designed to endear you to this baby you just met.
+Fantastic, but first here's an intro segment designed to endear you to this baby you met 5 minutes ago.
 That's right, care about the baby!

 These games will state their purpose, make their values known, right at the start of the story.
 The game was rigged from the start.
 War never changes.
 It doesn't matter what side you pick, they're all d*cks.